The famous psychiatrist Carl Jung used to say “To be normal is the ideal aim of the unsuccessful”.

 Robinson has created three videos to explain it all, which he also links to from his recent blog:

 Progress appears to be one step at a time.
 And we are seeing more and more doctors prescribing T3 to their patients on T4.
 That’s good!!

-But…understand that doctors are FAMILIAR with the synthetics.
+Doctors are FAMILIAR with the synthetics.
 So that’s what they will prescribe!

 But many, many patients who have tried both synthetics, and who have tried natural desiccated thyroid, report even better results with the latter.
 So THIS IS WHERE YOU COME IN.
 Teach your doctor!!
 Why just be on synthetic T4 and synthetic T3 when you might do even better with all five hormones from desiccated thyroid—i.e. the same five your own thyroid would be giving you!
-Consider sending the Revised STTM book to your doctor: http://www.laughinggrapepublishing.com/send-a-book/
+Consider sending the Revised STTM book to your doctor: http://www.laughinggrapepublishing.com/ Or, there’s a STTM II book totally written by physicians (his colleagues) and one chapter is specifically about NDT: https://laughinggrapepublishing.com/stop-thyroid-madness-ii-book/